openebs/monitoring/docs/guide.md

 		```
 3. **Update grafana configuration**

-   - Append the below configuration in grafana configmap to parse html in grafana dashboards
+   - Append the below configuration in the configmap in which Grafana initialisation is done or cm in which grafana.ini file is declared.
 		```console
 		grafana.ini:
 		--------------